JakCrane/Assignment-3/README.md

 ## Database Diagram

-Smart Draw was used to create a database schema to visualise the types of custom models the project requires.
+ERDPlus was used to create a database schema to visualise the types of custom models the project requires.
 This schema was used as a guide to what needed to be added to each model.
 Below is the Database structure that this project is based on.
-The relationship between Entities Post, Author, Destination and Comment are shown in this diagram.
+The relationship between Order, MenuItem and Category are shown in this diagram.

 <img src="assets/DB.PNG" width="500" height="300" alt="ER Diagram">